Bug #6570

 Saxon10 on .NET is still supported, because .NET Framework 4.8 is still supported.
 However, it is becoming increasingly unlikely that we will produce any further maintenance releases for Saxon10, and we wouldn't do so for a performance issue unless it makes the product completely unusable.

-Updated by Arif Yayalar 2 days ago
+Updated by Arif Yayalar about 1 month ago

 Hi Michael,